jsanz/opensky-viewer/README.md

 ## Elastic data

-The backend asumes the following indices in your cluster:
+The backend assumes the following indices in your cluster:

 * `airports`: an index with the airports of the world.
 You can use Elastic Maps GeoJSON Upload to push [this file](https://github.com/jsanz/wecode20/blob/master/lab/airports/airports.geo.json) or find your way to upload the original dataset from [Natural Earth](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/airports/).
 * `flight_tracking*`: one or more indexes with flight positions imported from the OpenSky network.
 You can upload data in realtime or do a one-off with the scripts provided all in [this folder](https://github.com/jsanz/wecode20/tree/master/lab/opensky-loader).

 ## Deploy

-Check the different `package.json` scripts to see how the frontend is built and then `backend` statically mounts the resulting `/frontend/build` folder as its root.
+Check the different `package.json` scripts to see how the front-end is built and then `backend` statically mounts the resulting `/frontend/build` folder as its root.

 The [`package.json`](./package.json) and [`Procfile`](./Procfile) allow to deploy this project to [Heroku](https://www.heroku.com/), but any other NodeJS compatible PaaS should work as well.